kfechter/LegionY530Ubuntu/Sections/Installation.md

 The following screenshots are from a 18.04.3 installation with SecureBoot enabled.
 The options presented may differ between versions and depending on the configuration of your laptop.

+__Note: Ubuntu 18.04.3 and up can automatically install the graphics drivers. make sure to select the checkbox to install the drivers.__

 ![Install Welcome](../Images/Install1.png)

 ![Install Language](../Images/Install2.png)